tanvir-git/odoo-documentation/content/applications/finance/payment_acquirers/paypal.rst

 `Paypal <https://www.paypal.com/>`_ is available and popular worldwide.
 It doesn't charge any subscription fee, and creating an account is very easy.
-That's why we recommend it for starters in Odoo.
+That's why we recommend it for starters in CoquiAPPs.
 It works as a seamless flow where the customer is routed to the Paypal website to register the payment.

-Settings in Odoo
+Settings in CoquiAPPs
 ================

 .. seealso::